Cooper Marody: Professional

 On March 21, 2018, the Philadelphia Flyers traded the rights to Marody to the Edmonton Oilers in exchange for a third-round pick in the 2019 NHL Entry Draft.
 On April 8, 2018, Marody signed a three-year, entry-level contract with the Oilers.
 He was assigned to the Bakersfield Condors, the Oilers' AHL affiliate the next day.
 On April 11, he made his professional debut in a game against the San Jose Barracuda, where he recorded his first point, with the primary assist on the Condors only goal of the game by Tyler Vesel.
 On April 12 he recorded his first professional goal against Stephon Williams of the Barracuda.
 He finished the 2017–18 season with one goal and two assists in three games for the Condors.

 Marody was called up to the NHL for the first time on October 21, 2018, as a result of several injuries to the Edmonton Oilers roster.
 He made his NHL debut on October 23, playing 9:58 minutes of ice time in an overtime loss to the Pittsburgh Penguins.
 Marody was reassigned to the Condors and later named to the 2019 AHL All-Star Game after leading the team in scoring.

 As a free agent from the Oilers, Marody returned to his draft club, after signing a two-year, two-way contract with the Philadelphia Flyers on July 13, 2022.

+At the conclusion of his NHL contract with the Flyers, Marody opted to continue with affiliate, the Lehigh Valley Phantoms, in securing a two-year AHL contract extension on July 30, 2024.